mlidbom/Compze/Website/index.md

 <div>

 ### Ushering in paradigm shifts
 There are two areas where it seems to us like the industry has been stuck in old models for more than a decade.
 Failing to realize and leverage the potential of paradigms that are already here.
 Paradigms which can fundamentally transform how we build systems for the better.
-Compze aims to help make these paradigms widely understood, accessible, and popular through tooling and documentation:
+Compze aims to help make these paradigms widely understood, accessible, and popular through developing tooling and writing documentation:

 </div>